jkkummerfeld/slate/ideas-for-improvement.md

 - Option to have jumping retain the span's size (at the moment it becomes a single item again)
 - When the movement key is pressed multiple times in a row quickly, start jumping further [optional], or have a fast jump key?

-Documentation
-- Note the use of 'n', 'p', 'shift-n', 'shift-p' in comparison mode
-- Nicer examples
-- Tutorials on each mode

 Internal
 - Change help to be a mode (currently other keys are interpreted while it is showing)
-- Improve speed of jumping back down
-- More intelligent calculation of view position (avoid dry runs)
 - Saving both cursor and link for linking mode (in todo file) and reading similarly
 - For help, compose it out of a set of items, with line breaks changing when the screen is narrow